Basic Military Training Centre: Overview

 BMTC has five schools organised into three camps.
 Ladang Camp (BMTC Schools I, II and III) and Rocky Hill Camp (BMTC School IV) are on Pulau Tekong.
 BMTC School V is at Kranji Camp II.
 Each BMTC School is further subdivided into Companies.

 Access to Pulau Tekong and Kranji Camp II requires prior approval from the Ministry of Defence.
-There are ferry services between Pulau Tekong and the Singapore Armed Forces Ferry Terminal (SAFFT) at Changi on mainland Singapore.
+There are ferry services between Pulau Tekong and the Singapore Armed Forces Ferry Terminal (SFT) at Changi on mainland Singapore.
 Next to the ferry terminal is the National Service Landmark, a life-sized statue of a soldier bearing the Singapore Armed Forces flag.

 BMTC is equipped with various facilities, including a five-storey housing block for each company, as well as sports facilities such as running tracks, indoor gyms and swimming pools, and supporting amenities such as cookhouses, canteens, medical centres and e-marts.
 On the training grounds, there are training sheds, a firing range simulator, as well as rifle, grenade and battle inoculation course ranges.
 All buildings in Ladang Camp are connected by sheltered walkways.
 The Tekong Highway located north of Ladang Camp leads to Rocky Hill Camp.